Danny Worsnop: Other media

-Worsnop has written an autobiography titled "Am I Insane?", which has not been released yet.
+Worsnop has been stated to have written an autobiography titled "Am I Insane?", but it has never surfaced.
 An excerpt of it was released on 31 July 2013.
-In an interview with Wayde Flowerday of MusicReview.co.za, Danny stated that he had been working on the book for two years, and it should hopefully be ready by sometime in 2015.
-However, as of 2024, the book has not been released.

-In his biography on his website, he has stated that he is also a photographer and that he will be releasing some of his works on charity auctions at some point in the future.
-Danny has said in a Facebook post that he is organising an auction for 2014.
+According to the biography on his website, he is a photographer and that he will be releasing some of his works on charity auctions at some point in the future.

 In February 2015 Worsnop made his first film acting debut as a guest star in a film created by Sumerian Records titled "What Now" written and directed by Ash Avildsen, owner of the record company.
 Later in the year it was also announced that he would have a role in the latest The Devil's Carnival film, Alleluia!
 The Devil's Carnival, stating that Darren Bousman, Terrance Zdunich and Sean DeMott invited him to the first film's premiere in Los Angeles, after which he was invited to be in its sequel, while he was excited he had to cancel since it initially clashed with tour times, however, after the tour was cancelled he asked to be involved again and was written into the film to play the part of the blacksmith-type character called "the Smith".
 After his involvement he went and got a manager and an agent and is looking for another project.
 He has also appeared in Average Joe, a comedy on YouTube, written and produced by Andy Biersack's cousin, Joe Flanders.

 In August 2023, his first photobook Dark Horse was released, which included photos of Asking Alexandria recording and writing their seventh studio album See What's on the Inside at Dark Horse studios in Tennessee.